Pool Frequent Asked Questions:

 Once all the planning and preparations are made, the actual building process only takes a few days.
 Generally, we can go from bare ground to having water in the pool within three days.
 The electrical hook-up, gas line installation, concrete apron and fencing should take one to two weeks depending on weather, inspections and scheduling.

 For most builders, the majority of the materials or supplies needed for your pool will come from one or two distributors.
 The way a builder uses these products and the way they are installed will make the biggest difference in the project.
-Obviously, “you get what you pay for” will have an affect on performance as well, lower prices usually means less quality.
+Obviously, “you get what you pay for” will have an effect on performance as well, lower prices usually mean less quality.

-The amout of use, location, chemical application, weather, automatic cleaner and type of pool cover will determine how much time is spent maintaining a pool.
-If your pool has an automatic cover, the elements have less of an affect on the water, water chemistry and heat loss.
+The amount of use, location, chemical application, weather, automatic cleaner, and type of pool cover will determine how much time is spent maintaining a pool.
+If your pool has an automatic cover, the elements have less of an effect on the water, water chemistry, and heat loss.

 For residential pools, it’s recommended that the pool pump runs long enough each day to filter all of the water in the pool at least once.
-Pool, pump, and pipe size will determine the actual gallons per minute your pool system is capable of.
+Pool, pump, and pipe size will determine the actual gallons per minute your pool system is capable of filtering.

 For example, if you have a 20000 gal pool and a flow rate of 25 gallons per minute, it will take 800 minutes (or about 13 hrs and 20 min) to filter all of the water once.

-Investigating multi-speed energy efficient pumps, like the Pentair IntelliFlo models could be a benefit to you.
+Investing in variable-speed, energy-efficient pumps, like the Pentair IntelliFlo model, could be a benefit to you.

 Free Chlorine: 1.0 – 3.0 ppm